In this tutorial I will show you how to install the qemu-guest-agent package on Ubuntu 20.04.

 The first step is to enable the qemu-guest-agent option for your VM.
 In Proxmox VE you can do this as follows.

 Firstly, connect to your Proxmox server web interface (by default this is https://proxmox_ip:8006).

 Important: Make sure the VM is shutdown before continuing.
 If the VM is currently running, shut it down now.

 - Select the VM in the Proxmox interface, and then click on the “options” tab.

 - Click on the “QEMU Guest Agent” row.

 - Check the “Use QEMU Guest Agent” checkbox.

 - Boot the VM / turn it on.

-3. Install QEMU guest agent on Ubuntu
+3. Install QEMU guest agent package on Ubuntu VM

 Login to your Ubuntu VM via SSH and issue the following commands: